By Jessica Williams, one of Hong Kong's leading detox advisers and creator of the Body Awakening Cleaning & Detox Kit.

 If you’ve reading this article and thinking, “Forget it, I cannot live without my morning coffee or mid-day sugary snack,” then a break from these items may be just what you need.
 Allowing time away from the foods we feel we cannot live without is a wonderful opportunity to assess our relationship to those items, and cleansing can provide an opportunity to break free from our food addictions while creating greater awareness about what and how we eat.

-Jessica has a Masters of Science Degree in Holistic Nutrition.
+Jessica is both US Board Certified and has a MSc in Holistic Nutrition.
 She has over a decade of experience working within the nutrition and health industry, has managed one of the world’s leading detox and cleansing retreat centers and has taken hundreds (if not thousands) of people through cleansing and detox programs.